 The continuing trustees, provided there are not less than 3 trustees, may act notwithstanding any vacancy in the number of trustees either by death, resignation, or removal, but each vacancy shall be filled as soon as practicable after such vacancy occurs.

-17. Appointment of officers, evidence of resolutions
+17. Appointment of officers: evidence of resolutions

 (1) The trustees may appoint officers of the body corporate, and a certificate under the seal of the body corporate of the appointment of a secretary or other officer shall be prima facie evidence and in favour of the Crown, the Registrar of Deeds and Transfers, the Registrar of Titles, the chief executive officer of the department principally assisting in the administration of the Land Administration Act 1997, and every person who deals for value with the trustees conclusive evidence of his or their due appointment.